-There are currently 96 countries around the world that issue biometric passports and this number will only increase in the future.
+There are currently about 100 countries around the world that issue biometric passports and this number will only increase in the future.
 But what are biometrics and how are they revolutionizing travel?

 Unlike traditional passports, which were simply a means of presenting personal details in written form together with a photo, biometric passports are able to store far more complex information about the passport holder’s fingerprints, face or even iris.

 Before the passport is produced, the applicant has the information about their face, finger or eye registered.
 This is considered biometric information and it is stored on the new passport.
 This is possible because biometric passports contain a microchip.
 The biometric data can then easily be read by computers at airports or other points of entry and this information is then compared with photos, fingerprints or iris readings taken by immigration officials.
 Provided that there is a match, the traveler will then be granted entry.